everybytesystems/dhis2-dataflow-sdk/PHASE_3_COMPLETION_SUMMARY.md

 5. **Performance** - Efficient bulk operations and caching
 6. **Documentation** - Comprehensive documentation and examples

-The DHIS2 DataFlow SDK sets a new standard for DHIS2 integration libraries and provides developers with everything needed to build sophisticated, enterprise-grade DHIS2 applications.
+The DHIS2 EBSCore SDK sets a new standard for DHIS2 integration libraries and provides developers with everything needed to build sophisticated, enterprise-grade DHIS2 applications.